linuxserver/docker-mods/README.md

 fi
 ```

-If your mod needs to take additional config steps *after* the packages have been installed, add a second `oneshot` script and make it depend on `init-mods-package-install` and add it as a dependency of `init-mods-end` e.g.
+If your mod needs to take additional config steps *after* the packages have been installed, add a second `oneshot` script and make it depend on `init-mods-package-install`, add it as a dependency of `init-mods-end`, and add it to the content bundle e.g.

 ```text
 .